 - 3. Individual Clinical Supervision: Clinical trainees in the OAS program receive weekly supervision by senior clinicians.
 Supervision is required of all trainees. - 4.
 Outpatient Psychiatry Department (OPD) weekly seminars: Psychiatry Grand Rounds on Wednesdays 12-1pm and an OPD Case Conference on Thursdays 12-1pm. - 5.
 Professional Development Seminar for Fellows every other Wednesday morning 9-10am. - 6.
-Optional opportunities for trainees, as schedules permit: - The Victims of Violence (VOV) Trauma Seminar: Senior program staff and outside speakers review theory, research, and treatment strategies relevant to the nature, etiology, and treatment of post-traumatic stress and related disorders.
-The seminar meets weekly on Thursdays from 3:00-4:15pm.

-• Couples and Family Seminar: The seminar meets weekly on Thursdays from 1-2pm.
+Optional opportunities for trainees, as schedules permit: - The Trauma Seminar: Senior faculty and outside speakers review theory, research, and treatment strategies relevant to the nature, etiology, and treatment of post-traumatic stress and related disorders.
+The seminar meets weekly on Thursdays from 3:00-4:00pm. - Couples and Family Seminar: The seminar meets weekly on Thursdays from 1-2pm.